docker/compose/docs/rails.md

     RUN bundle install
     ADD . /myapp

 That'll put our application code inside an image with Ruby, Bundler and all our dependencies.
-For more information on how to write Dockerfiles, see the [Dockerfile tutorial](https://www.docker.io/learn/dockerfile/) and the [Dockerfile reference](http://docs.docker.io/en/latest/reference/builder/).
+For more information on how to write Dockerfiles, see the [Docker user guide](https://docs.docker.com/userguide/dockerimages/#building-an-image-from-a-dockerfile) and the [Dockerfile reference](http://docs.docker.com/reference/builder/).

 Next, we have a bootstrap `Gemfile` which just loads Rails.
 It'll be overwritten in a moment by `rails new`.